Goosoe/Goosoe/README.md

 # Miguel Lourenço
 Developer passionate about writing efficient code in low-level languages.
-Focused especially in embedded systems and their intricacies as low resource systems and the challenges that it implies and video game development.
+Focused especially on learning about embedded systems, video-game development and graphics.
+These passions exist due to the intricacies that low resource and time restricted systems bring.

 <!---
 Goosoe/Goosoe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.